Cryogenic payloads for the Einstein Telescope -- Baseline design with heat extraction, suspension thermal noise modelling and sensitivity analyses: Modelling of suspension thermal noise

 The suspension thermal noise modelling requires the mechanical impedance $Z(\omega)$ of the payload derived from the equations of motion as given in \hyperref[eq:FDT]{Eq.~(\ref*{eq:FDT})}.
 The double pendulum system representing the ET-LF payload is depicted in \hyperref[fig:Scheme]{Fig.~\ref*{fig:Scheme}}.
 It is modelled as a double mode oscillator with a stiffness constant for each pendulum stage \cite{Saulson,MAJORANA1997162}.
 The equations of motion in the frequency domain are given as

 where $F$ is an external force applied onto the mirror stage.
 The spring constants $k_\mathrm{ma}$ and $k_\mathrm{mi}$ of the marionette and the mirror stages, respectively, are calculated via the representative mechanical system of each pendulum stage.
-González \cite{Gonz_lez_2000} provides a detailed summary of mechanical models applicable to suspensions used in gravitational wave detectors.
+Gonz{\'{a}}lez \cite{Gonz_lez_2000} provides a detailed summary of mechanical models applicable to suspensions used in gravitational wave detectors.

 \textbf{The marionette stage} is modelled using a simple pendulum with a suspended point-mass, considering a lossless gravitational potential and a lossy elastic potential as the only energy sources.
 The latter is a simplified treatment to introduce dissipation, given that the violin modes of the marionette suspension have been shown to have a negligible impact compared to the dominating ones of the mirror suspensions.
-Hence, the marionette violin modes don't need to be considered in the dynamics of the representative system.
+Hence, the marionette violin modes do not need to be considered in the dynamics of the representative system.
 The marionette spring constant $k_\mathrm{ma}$ is obtained from the lossless gravitational spring constant $k_\mathrm{g}$ and the lossy elastic spring constant $k_\mathrm{el}$ via

 Introducing the dilution factor $D$, which depicts the ratio between the system's elastic and gravitational potential energies \cite{CAGNOLI200039,Saulson}, as

 with $M$ as the total mass suspended by $n$ wires, $\sigma$ as the tension in each wire, $I$ as the area moment of inertia, $g$ as the gravitational acceleration, and $L$ as the suspension length, $k_\mathrm{ma}$ yields \cite{pppeffect}